 In healthcare, patient data is one of the most sensitive types of information.
-Protecting it is not only an ethical responsibility but also a legal requirement under the
+Protecting it is not only an ethical responsibility but also a legal requirement under the Health Insurance Portability and Accountability Act (HIPAA).

-Protected Health Information (PHI).
+HIPAA sets strict rules for how healthcare providers, insurers, and business associates handle Protected Health Information (PHI).
 Violations can result in heavy fines, lawsuits, and loss of patient trust.
 The good news is that with the right strategies, protecting patient data and staying compliant is possible for organizations of all sizes.

 We will explain here in simple terms how to protect patient data and avoid HIPAA violations.